 In this Accredible DPA, the following definitions shall apply:

-–"Controller" shall mean the entity which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data of individuals located in the EEA;
+–"Controller" shall mean the entity which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data of individuals located in the Designated Countries;

 –“Data Subject” means the individual to whom the Personal Data relates.

-–“EEA" means the member states of the European Union, Iceland, Liechtenstein, and Norway and, for the purposes of this agreement, the United Kingdom and Switzerland.
+–“EEA" means the member states of the European Union, Iceland, Liechtenstein, and Norway and, for the purposes of this Accredible DPA, the United Kingdom and Switzerland.

 –"GDPR” means, as applicable, Regulation 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the Processing of Personal Data and on the free movement of such data repealing Directive 95/46/EC, all national implementing laws validly amending the applicable rules for the Processing of Personal Data under the GDPR, and/or all other applicable data protection laws of the EEA and UK Data Protection Law.

-–“Instruction” means any documented instruction set forth in the Cloud Services Agreement or submitted by Customer to Accredible in accordance with the standard functionality of the Services that is consistent with the obligations set forth in the Cloud Services Agreement and/or this Accredible DPA, directing Accredible to perform a specific action with regard to Personal Data, including but not limited to the rectification, erasure or restriction of Processing of Personal Data.
-Instructions shall initially be specified in the Cloud Services Agreement and may, from time to time thereafter, be amended, supplemented or replaced by the Parties by separate written or text form instructions, provided that such instructions still fall within the scope of the Services.
-Instructions issued for the purpose of complying with statutory claims under the GDPR such as rectification, erasure, restriction or portability of Personal Data fall within the scope of the Services.
+–“Instructions” means any documented instructions set forth in the Ordering Document or otherwise provided by Customer to Accredible in accordance with the standard functionality of the Services that are consistent with the obligations set forth in the Ordering Document and/or this Accredible DPA, directing Accredible to perform specific actions with regard to Personal Data, including, without limitation, the rectification, erasure or restriction of Processing of Personal Data.
+Instructions shall initially be specified in the Ordering Document and may, from time to time thereafter, be amended, supplemented or replaced by the Parties by separate written or electronic instructions, provided that such Instructions remain within the scope of the Services.
+Instructions issued for the purpose of complying with Customer’s statutory obligations under the GDPR, such as rectification, erasure, restriction or portability of Personal Data, fall within the scope of the Services.

-–“Process” or “Processing” means any operation or set of operations which is performed by or on behalf of Accredible as part of the Services upon Personal Data, whether or not by automatic means, such as collection, recording, organization, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, blocking, erasure or destruction.
+–“Process” or “Processing” means any operation or set of operations performed by or on behalf of Accredible in connection with the Services that involves Personal Data, whether or not by automatic means, such as collection, recording, organization, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

-–"Processor" shall mean an entity which Processes Personal Data of individuals located in the EEA on behalf of the Controller.
+–"Processor" shall mean an entity which Processes Personal Data on behalf of the Controller.

-–"Subprocessor" shall mean any Accredible Afilliate and any sub-contractor engaged in the Processing of Customer Personal Data in connection with the Services.
+–"Subprocessor" shall mean any Accredible Affiliate and any sub-contractor engaged in the Processing of Customer Personal Data in connection with the Services.

 –“Security Incident” means any breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data in Accredible’s possession or control.

-2.1 This Accredible DPA is an integral part of the Cloud Services Agreement with respect to any Processing of Personal Data provided by Customer or Customer’s affiliates who are beneficiaries under the Cloud Services Agreement or any purchase order based thereon (any such affiliate is hereinafter referred to as: "Affiliate") as amended from time to time by written agreement between both Parties.
+2.1 This Accredible DPA is an integral part of the Ordering Document and applies with respect to any Processing of Personal Data by Accredible on behalf of Customer or Customer’s affiliates that are beneficiaries under the Ordering Document or any purchase order based thereon (each, an "Affiliate"), as the Ordering Document may be amended from time to time by written agreement between the Parties.

-2.2 Notwithstanding anything to the contrary, this DPA will apply only to the extent that Accredible Processes Personal Data falling within the scope of the GDPR or CCPA on behalf of Customer in the course of providing the Services.
+2.2 Notwithstanding anything to the contrary, this Accredible DPA applies only to the extent that Accredible Processes Personal Data on behalf of Customer in connection with the Services where such Processing relates to Recipients or other data subjects located in the Designated Countries, as set forth herein.

 3. SUBJECT MATTER, DURATION, NATURE AND PURPOSE, AND SPECIFICATION OF PROCESSING OPERATIONS